CIS565-Fall-2022/Project4-CUDA-Denoiser/INSTRUCTION.md

 ## Base Code Tour

-This base code is derivd from Project 3.
+This base code is derived from Project 3.
 Some notable differences:

 * `src/pathtrace.cu` - we've added functions `showGBuffer` and `showImage` to help you visualize G-Buffer info and your denoised results.
 There's also a `generateGBuffer` kernel on the first bounce of `pathtrace`.
 * `src/sceneStructs.h` - there's a new `GBufferPixel` struct